New tools to improve performance

 T: It does come back to bite them.
 It might not be obvious to the executive management team, but it will come back to get them.

 Goals compel action.
 If you break them down into achievable SMART goals as stepping stones to achieve the larger goals, you can achieve tremendous growth.
-If you are very vague about everything, and if you are unwilling to commit to specific goals, it makes it hard to leverage all of your resources and maximize the power of your resources towards achieving the goals.
+If you are very vague about everything, and if you are unwilling to commit to specific goals and actively track them using a marketing dashboard, it makes it hard to leverage all of your resources and maximize the power of your resources towards achieving the goals.

 Here’s the thing- if you want to unleash growth, you need to go bold and go big.
 You need to be very clear about what you are trying to achieve.
 Just trying to tinker around the edges doesn’t work.
 I have seen it over and over.
 It might seem like it is beneficial to the employee to keep things vague, but it is really to their advantage to be held accountable.
 Then, they have the opportunity to achieve amazing success, blast through their goals and receive credit for it.